-About the BA Business Management with Accounting (subject to validation) programme
+About the BA (Hons) Business Management with Accounting programme

-Non academic entry: students with no traditional entry qualifications will be interviewed, set an appropriate piece of work (1000 word essay) and a judgement made taking into account their academic potential and relevant experience.
+TEC Partnership will also encourage applications from non-traditional learners who lack formal academic qualifications.
+All such non-traditional applicants will be interviewed, set an appropriate piece of work and a judgement made taking into account their academic potential and relevant experience.

 What you will learn